Albrighton railway station: History

 When Sectorisation was introduced, the station was served by Regional Railways.

 Refurbishment

 The station is currently undergoing a refurbishment, at a cost of £1.5 million, which commenced in spring 2012.
 The project is supported by the local civic society and will see the listed buildings and structures restored.

 Services

-Albrighton is typically served Monday to Sunday by one train per hour in each direction between Birmingham New Street and Shrewsbury via Wolverhampton, with some extra trains at peak times on weekdays.
-These services are operated by West Midlands Trains under the 'West Midlands Railway' brand using British Rail Class 170 Diesel Multiple Units, which will be replaced by British Rail Class 196 DMUs in mid-2022.
+Albrighton is typically served Monday to Sunday by one train per hour in each direction between Birmingham New Street and Shrewsbury via Wolverhampton, with some extra trains at peak times on weekdays.These services are operated by West Midlands Trains under the 'West Midlands Railway' brand using British Rail Class 196 DMUs.
+One Transport for Wales service calls per day after midnight, westbound only to Telford and Shrewsbury.
+Sunday services are hourly calling at all stations, with an additional nighttime Transport for Wales service heading eastbound to Wolverhampton on Sundays only.